TalayRuk/C-DataBaseCheatSheet/C-Database-template.md

 5. Once retrieve the List return from GetAll() We can retrieve the first & only saved in that list testTask.
 Then run the Equal() = assertion to the test that they are the same.
 Now we can add:
 #### Add public void Save()
--
+- In the **cmd** variable, we use the **parameter placeholder** *@TaskDescription*.
+We want to use use parameter placeholders whenever we are entering data that a user enters.
+Information stored to a parameter is treated as field data and note part of the SQL statement, which helps to **protect our application from SQL injection(=hack web applications)!**
+*need to go back & read about parameter https://www.learnhowtoprogram.com/c/c-database-basics/to-do-list-with-databases-part-4-sql-queries-with-parameters*

+6. When task is saved into database, it's assigned a unique ID.
+We want to make sure that when the task objects that we instantiate to have the same ID as the column they are built from.
+Also when we save the object to the database, we want it to have the same ID that is assigned to it in the database.
+#### Write a test spec for Save() to test this behavior.

+7. now we have save to ID
+#### Modify override Equal() to account for ID by adding idEquality

+8. we need to be able to find objects we have saved into the database.
+#### Test: Find() .. from the save() & getId()
+*The line Task.Find(testTask.GetId()) uses the task's id to query the database and construct a new object from the information stored in that row.
+To make it pass*

+9. after the test
+#### Write Find() method in Task.cs
+Here we are using a SELECT query using WHERE id = @TaskId.
+We set @TaskId equal to the id that we pass into the Find() method, and convert it to a string so that it can be used in the query string.
+Then we read the result of the query to create a new Task named foundTask and return it.

+10. Now we need to add TABLE stylist to hair_style db
-SQLCMD -S "(localdb)\mssqllocaldb" -d hair_style
+#### SQLCMD -S "(localdb)\mssqllocaldb" -d hair_salon

--add stylist database table
+-add stylist database table since it's a one to many relation; the 1 stylist can has many clients but a client can only have 1 stylist thus client is act as task & stylis is act as category (in hair_salon project, add stylists instead of categories)
+1> CREATE TABLE categories (id INT IDENTITY (1,1), s_name VARCHAR(255));
+2> GO

+11. then Recreate our **hair_salon_test** database to use the new schema, & including the stylists table.
--backup & restore hair_salon_tests
+#### Backup **hair_salon** & restore **hair_salon_test**

+12. create stylistTests.cs
+####
--add stylist.cs
+ add stylist.cs

--add stylistTests.cs
+-add foreign key
--add foreign key 1> ALTER TABLE tasks ADD stylist_id INT; 2> GO *b/c 1 stylist can have many Client -one to many -add
+1> ALTER TABLE tasks ADD stylist_id INT; 2> GO *b/c 1 stylist can have many Client -one to many -add